robindanzinger/chadojs/example/example.md

-# chado_example
+# chado example

+## outside-in tdd without integration tests

-chadojs supports you in extreme outside-in tdd.
+chadojs supports you in extremse outside-in tdd.
 What is extreme outside-in tdd?
-You write your units and tests starting from the client to the deeper smaller units.
+In outside-in tdd you write your units and tests starting from the units next to the client.
+These outer units might depend on other units - the inner units.
-When a unit (the outer unit) depends on another unit (the inner unit) then you mock that inner unit due to it doesn't yet exist
+Whenever a unit (the outer unit) depends on another unit (the inner unit) you have to mock that inner unit due to it doesn't yet exist.
+With you mock you make an assumption about the real unit, i.e. how you think it should behave.

+When you write the inner units, you have to verify your assumptions made on the mock.
+You can do this with an integration test.
+But chado uses instead of integration tests a verification test, which is similar to a unit test.
-In the end you have to verify, that the outer unit does not only work with the testdouble but also with the real (inner) unit.
+With chado you can guarantee without integration tests, that the outer unit does not only work with the testdouble but also with the real (inner) unit.

 In short: extreme outside-in tdd is outside-in tdd without integration tests.

 ## pizza restaurant - an example

-In our example a customer should be able to order a pizza from the waiter.
+In our example a customer should be able to order a pizza from a waiter.
 The waiter then asks the chef to make the pizza.
-The chef gets the ingredients from the pantry, makes the pizza.
+The chef gets the ingredients from the pantry and makes the pizza.

 ![alt tag](https://github.com/robindanzinger/chadojs/blob/master/example/overview.jpg)